AnaLandim/PROJETO-SUMMIT-MACACO/README.md

 Follow the prompts to set up your admin account, and then you can access the admin panel at `/admin`.

-## Usage

-You can use this CRUD application as a foundation for building your own web applications.
-It provides basic Create, Read, Update, and Delete functionality that can be extended and customized to suit your specific needs.

-## Acknowledgments

 - Django - The web framework used
 - Bootstrap - The front-end framework used
 - PostgreSQL - The database system used

-Feel free to customize and expand upon this project to create your own Django-based web applications.
-If you have any questions or run into any issues, please refer to the project's [GitHub Issues](https://github.com/yourusername/django-crud-example/issues) for assistance.